geoffbacon/collaboration/README.md

 Modern software and data science is driven by collaboration.
 Gone are the days of the (image of the) lone developer, hidden away in their basement, writing code and surviving only on pizza, only to emerge a week later with flawless and fully-featured software.
 Today, we acknowledge that working together we can achieve more.
 In short, collaboration means better software and better science.

 This tutorial is desgined to be interactive, practical and task-driven.
-We've replace slides and lectures with discussion questions and real-life tasks.
+We've replaced slides and lectures with discussion questions and real-life tasks.

 ## Goals